Have you heard the term Genki?

-For some, it might be familiar, as most Japanese use the expression: Genki desu ka?
-(How are you?).
-But what does Genki really mean?
+You might be familiar with the term, as most Japanese use it in the expression: O'genki desu ka?
+(How are you?) as a standard greeting.
+But what does genki really mean?

 Misako Yoke, the author of Take Heart!
-You're Stronger Than You Think shares her definition of genki: full of life.
+You're Stronger Than You Think shares her definition of genki: to be full of life.

 Nick: Let's move in a positive direction, so genki means full of life, a state worth aspiring for, and most people would know this word because they know it's used as the greeting 'Genki desu ka?'
 How are you?